Boy Scout Summer Camping - Camp Meade

 Venturing Alfresco July 26 - July 29, 2015

-Venturing Alfresco is for any Venturer that is 13 (or has completed the 8th grade) to 20 years old.
+Venturing Alfresco is for any Venturer that is 13 or 14 (and has completed the 8th grade) to 20 years old.
 During this half week program Venturers get to experience a little bit of everything at HMSR:

 Monday will be an opportunity for Venturers to complete some requirements for the pistol and STEM advancement.
 At the end of the day they will be able to choose to either participate in open program or a “color frenzy”.
 Make sure you bring a white t-shirt!

 Tuesday the Venturers will be split into teams in a race around camp by using their geocaching skills, ending the day with a BBQ, fun on the Velcro wall and open program.